sipmarch7/hookahHomeDeliveryAPP/README.md

 # hookahHomeDeliveryAPP
-This is a node.js app using Handlebars for a Hookah Home Delivery Business It's a web app to be utilized for a local delivery business
+This is a node.js app using Handlebars
+It's a web app to be utilized for a local hookah delivery business

 Website URL: